blockchain-unica/rosetta-smart-contracts/contracts/lottery/README.md

 - **Move/Aptos**: ---
 - **Move/IOTA**: implementation coherent with the specification.
 - **Fe/Ethereum**: does not support multi-signature verification.
 Hash was implemented with a version of keccak256() that is different from Solidity.
-- **Vyper/Ethereum**: a single join function handles the registration for both players.
-The join phase is still divided in two actions (no multisig transactions).